yiskang/forge-revit-fbx-export-bim360/README.md

 - Currently Revit Cloud Worksharing is not supported by the Design Automation.
 The scenario that this sample demonstrates is applicable only with a file-based Revit model license.
 - It takes time for BIM360 to automatically translate the new uploaded Revit file version, please wait for a while to see the viewable and properties.
 - Client JavaScript requires modern browser.
-- Currently, the sample support Design Automation engine 2019 & 2020, you can use `Configure` button to delete|create different versions of Design Automation Revit engine.
+- Currently, the sample supports Design Automation engine 2019 & 2020, you can use `Configure` button to delete|create different versions of Design Automation Revit engine.
+- Currently, the sample only supports list out the 3D views configured within the chosen view sets of the [Publish Settings](https://knowledge.autodesk.com/support/revit-products/learn-explore/caas/CloudHelp/cloudhelp/2017/ENU/Revit-CAR/files/GUID-09FBF9E2-6ECF-447D-8FA8-12AB16495BC3-htm.html).

 ## License